Divorce Disputes and Asset Division in the UAE 2026

 Mediation and Alternative Dispute Resolution

+Mediation and amicable settlement mechanisms are encouraged in many family disputes, helping parties resolve matters efficiently and confidentially.
 The UAE laws support mediation in all divorce cases as far as possible.
 Mediation will be able to help couples:

 1. Manage emotional pressure